Often times swept under the rug as a tactic that consumes too much time to be scalable.

 Make sure you do some good due diligence so you know with a 100% certainty that your post idea has not already been covered by their blog.

-Finally, sell yourself as someone that website owner would be envious to have write for their blog.
+Finally, sell yourself as someone that website owners would be envious to have writing for their competitors’ blogs.
 If you are a great writer, show them examples of your previous work.
 Maybe you are not a stellar writer but you are super good at SEO, you could tell them you know how to write for the search engines which will boost their web presence.
 Or maybe you have a lot of relevant followers on social media you can tweet or share the guest post to.

 All of these are fantastic selling points and you are ultimately appealing to what that webmaster wants instead of what you want.
 The wants of a webmaster, by the way, are pretty much the same desires you have.